KingEnderBrine/-RoR2-ProperSave/README.md

 **2.8.5**

-* Added Simplified Chinese localization, thanks `mchobbylong` for providing translation.
+* Added Simplified Chinese localization, thanks `mchobbylong` for providing the translation.

 **2.8.4**